iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     protected showPrompt(mode: SelectionMode, method: SelectionMethod): void;
     // (undocumented)
     static startTool(): boolean;
-    supplyToolSettingsProperties(): ToolSettingsPropertyRecord[] | undefined;
+    // Warning: (ae-incompatible-release-tags) The symbol "supplyToolSettingsProperties" is marked as @public, but its signature references "ToolSettingsPropertyRecord" which is marked as @beta supplyToolSettingsProperties(): ToolSettingsPropertyRecord[] | undefined;
     // (undocumented)
     static toolId: string;